Aglais io: Avian predators

 Research has shown that avian predators attempting to attack a butterfly hesitate for a much longer time if they encounter butterflies that display their eyespots than if they encounter butterflies whose eyespots are covered.
 In addition, the predators delay their return to the butterfly if it displays eyespots and some predators even flee before attacking the butterfly.
 By intimidating the predator so that it delays or gives up its attack, the peacock butterfly has a much greater chance of escaping predation.

 According to the eye mimicry hypothesis, the eyespots serve an anti-predatory purpose by imitating the eyes of the avian predators' natural enemies.
 In contrast, the conspicuousness hypothesis posits that rather than recognition of the eyespots as belonging to an enemy, the conspicuous nature of the eyespots, which are typically large and bright, causes a response in the visual system of the predator that leads to avoidance of the butterfly.

 In one experiment, observed responses of the avian predators to the eyespots included increased vigilance, a delay in their return to the peacock butterfly, and the production of alarm calls associated with ground-based predators.
 These responses to the eyespot stimuli lend support to the eye mimicry hypothesis as they indicated that the avian predator sensed that the eyespots belonged to a potential enemy.
 When faced with avian predators like the blue tit, the peacock butterfly makes a hissing noise as well as threateningly displaying its eyespots.
 However, it is the eyespots that protect the butterfly the most; peacock butterflies that have had their sound production capability removed still defend themselves extremely well against avian predators if their eyespots are present.

 Rodent predators

 While hibernating in dark wintering areas, the peacock butterfly frequently encounters rodent predators such as small mice.
 Against these predators, however, the visual display of eyespots is ineffective due to the darkness of the environment.
 Instead, these rodent predators show a much stronger adverse reaction to the butterfly when it produces its auditory hissing signal.
 This indicates that for rodent predators, it is the auditory signal produced by the butterfly that serves as a deterrent.

-Etymology
+Taxonomy

+Aglais io was formerly classified as the only member of the genus Inachis (the name is derived from Greek mythology, meaning Io, the daughter of Inachus).
+It should not be confused or classified with the "American peacocks" in the genus Anartia; while belonging to the same family as the European peacock, Nymphalidae, the American peacocks are not close relatives of the Eurasian species.

 Io is a figure in Greek mythology.
 She was a priestess of Hera in Argos.